Louisiana Section 8 Housing

 Who Qualifies for Section 8 Housing in Louisiana?

-Citizenship or Immigration Status: Applicants must be either U.S. citizens or have eligible immigration status.
-Non-citizens must provide documentation to show their eligibility.
+Citizenship or Immigration Status: Applicants must be U.S. citizens or eligible non-citizens with valid documentation.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Louisiana?